taylarogic/codeWords/06/readme.md

 # this is what i did in week six.

 For our major projects we are to research, develop, code and publish a digital version of a critical text.
-I chose Blackletter and Black Metal as my critical theory/text to base my assignment on as the concept of illegibility as code excited me.
+I chose Blackletter and Black Metal by [Metahaven](http://sprawl.space/) as my critical theory/text to base my assignment on as the concept of illegibility as code excited me.
 The encoding and encryption of the intricate, maze-like type, as opposed to clear communication is a narrative I'd like to translate in my project.

 Key passages from the text that I will base my project on are: